cablehead/nu_plugin_stateful_filter/README.md

 Status: proof of concept

-This is is Nushell plugin to support stateful filtering.
+This is a Nushell plugin to support stateful filtering.

-It's similar to the [`generate`](https://www.nushell.sh/commands/docs/generate.html#generate-for-generators) command, but instead of generating a pipeline with no input it allows you to process an input pipeline.
+It's similar to the [`generate`](https://www.nushell.sh/commands/docs/generate.html#generate-for-generators) command, but instead of generating a pipeline with no input, it allows you to process an input pipeline.

-It's also similar to the [`reduce`](https://www.nushell.sh/commands/docs/reduce.html) command, but it preserves the pipeline, allowing streaming, while with reduce you would accumlate a list in memory.
+It's also similar to the [`reduce`](https://www.nushell.sh/commands/docs/reduce.html) command, but it preserves the pipeline, allowing streaming.
+With `reduce`, you would accumulate a list in memory.

 ```nushell
 let messages = [